 At Home, for Contractors and the Public:

-- Never bring ladders, antennas, irrigation pipe, long-handled tools or other items within 10 feet of an overhead power line.
+- Never bring ladders, antennas, irrigation pipes, long-handled tools, or other items within 10 feet of an overhead power line.

 - Never attempt to rescue someone who has contacted a downed power line or object in contact with a line.
 Call 911 for help.